Loop layouts

 Module selection

-Loop layout module selection works similarly to embedded module widget module selection, requiring selection of a child module via the Compass resource selector; however, the selected module for a loop layout must have a module interface object set variable.
+Loop layout module selection works similarly to embedded module widget module selection, requiring selection of a child module via the Compass resource selector; however, the selected module for a loop layout must have a module interface object set variable if configured to loop over an object set or an array variable if configured to loop over an array.

-In this configuration, a builder must select which module interface object set variable from the child module will be mapped to the objects from the "object set to loop through" variable.
+In this configuration, builders must specify the module interface variable from the child module that will be mapped to objects from the object set to loop through variable, or entries from the array to loop through variable, depending on which one the loop layout is configured to iterate through.
 Refer to configuring the module interface for the selected module for more information.

 If this variable value is changed in the child module, for instance through a “set variable value” event, unexpected behavior may occur.